hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ## Implementation and Delivery Plan

 1. Stage 1
    * Preconditions
       * A new repository
       * CI/CD pipelines to reference built artifacts in hedera-services
    * Implementation of the public interface for the TSS library
    * Implementation of the public API for Pairings API
    * Implementation of native-support library
-    * Work in the test plan and validation
+   * Work on the test plan and validation
-    * Enable a mock implementation for TSS library so it can be used on the platform side
+   * Enable a mock implementation for the TSS library so it can be used on the platform side
 2. Stage 2
    * Preconditions
-     * gradle multilanguage module with rust compilation plugin
+      * Gradle multilanguage module with rust compilation plugin
    *  Implementation of Pairings API using JNI, arkworks, and alt-bn1238
    *  Implementation of EC-key utility.
 3. Stage 3